Bread05/Epicgamergaminggamergame/README.md

 Hey Max!
 Just got home from work, I have to finish my next project in java today so i'm going to take a break from this so i can finish my java coding for my java class.
 If you want i can send the code so you can see the project I am working on.
 I think to view it you would need to download a "jdk".
 I personally use NETBEANS.
 It shouldnt take me all night but i'll send it to you when finished! hope everything is going well today!

+everything is going good i made 3 new buildings in the skulltown remake! so im gonna finish texturing the player and uploading it to the project files today